ibm-cloud-docs/vmwaresolutions/conref.md

 {: note}
 {: #note-orderinginstance-resource-group}

-Click **Browse configurations** to open the configuration manager side panel.
+Click **Browse configurations** to open the configuration manager side pane.
 Here, you can choose a configuration from the list of saved templates to update it and then save it as a new configuration template.
 {: #paraone-orderinginstance-inst-config}

 If you do not see any configurations in the list, then you do not have any saved templates and might want to create one.
 To create a configuration, first specify the settings for your instance as a configuration template without placing an order.
 To save the settings, click **Save configuration** on the **Summary** pane.